-- Allow more braking distance.
-A heavier vehicle takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
+- Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
 Choose terrain carefully.
 Added weight affects the stability and handling of the vehicle.

 Overloading this vehicle or carrying or towing cargo improperly.

 Could cause changes in vehicle handling which could lead to an accident.